Mgr. Jakub Zeman

 European Postdoctoral Fellowship

-EPF are open to researchers moving within Europe or coming to Europe from another part of the world to pursue their research career.
+EPF is open to researchers moving within Europe or coming to Europe from another part of the world to pursue their research career.
 These fellowships take place in a European member state or associated countries and can last between 1 and 2 years.

 Global Postdoctoral Fellowship